gruhn/awesome-naming/README.md

 ## Data Structures and Algorithms

+- [Greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) - An algorithm that finds a solution by always picking the currently best looking option without thinking too much about past and future decisions.
 - [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) - Data structure that only supports two operations: 1) adding a single object, and 2) removing the most recently added object.
 Analogy to a stack of (heavy/bulky) physical objects.

 ## Design Patterns